 Most Ranch children are here because they have been wounded by someone who was supposed to care for them and love them.
 To protect themselves, they shun physical and emotional closeness with other people.
 Because horses offer a pure, nonjudgmental relationship, our kids can often accept physical and emotional closeness from a horse.
 With their horse, they don’t have to worry about rejection or criticism.
 Developing a relationship with a horse gives our residents a chance to understand how trusting and opening their hearts can change their lives—and requires them to exercise patience, understanding, attention, forgiveness, and consistency; abilities they will find useful throughout their lives.

 You might think putting at-risk kids and speedy mini-bikes together is a dangerous combination.
 But every summer, that's exactly what we do at the Ranch's Minot and Bismarck campus.
-We put kids together with caring adults and a mini-bike, teaching them how to ride safely and care for the bikes, then ride on the off-road trails.
+Our GEAR Minibike Program (Getting Engaged and Responsible) puts kids together with caring adults and a mini-bike, teaching them how to ride safely and care for the bikes, then ride on the off-road trails.
 This unique program captures our kids' imagination and enthusiasm and harnesses it to promote positive change and growth.
 At the same time, it helps our kids develop positive relationships with staff, build their confidence, and hold them accountable for their decisions.